rhrazdil/bridge-filtering-cni/README.md

     }
 ```

-Notice the labels of the ConfigMap.
+Notice the labels of the ConfigMap:
-The first label, `bridge-filtering` ensures that the `ConfigMap` configuration is collected by the CNI plugin, as
-the plugin only lists `ConfigMaps` with this label.
+1. `bridge-filtering` label ensures that the `ConfigMap` configuration is collected by the CNI plugin, as the plugin only lists `ConfigMaps` with this label.
-The second label, `br1-with-cidr-filtering` refers to the `NetworkAttachmentDefinition` spec name, in the CNI configuration JSON.
+2. The second label, `br1-with-cidr-filtering` refers to the `NetworkAttachmentDefinition` spec name, in the CNI configuration JSON.

 > **_NOTE:_**  A ConfigMap may refer to many NetworkAttachmentDefinition specs.
 The order in which ConfigMaps are process is not defined.

-To allow a pod to communicate to external entities, let's create the following `ConfigMap`:
+To allow a pod to communicate to external entities, create the following `ConfigMap`:
 ```yaml
 ---
 kind: ConfigMap